 - Batch Delivery

-Batch Delivery is a feature for paid accounts that sends your campaign out in timed batches rather than to your whole list at once.
+Batch Delivery is a feature for paid accounts that sends your campaign out in timed batches rather than to your whole audience at once.
 This helps control traffic to your website and prevents potential strain on your server.

 Schedule Batch Delivery.